wachiuphd/COVID-19-Bayesian-SEIR-US/README.md

 priors - prior distribution templates scenarios - scenario templates
 TestRuns - demonstration files
+Figures -

 ## Mobility Data Fits

 Analysis of mobility data is contained in the "MobilityMetrics" directory.
 Mobility data were used to generate state-specific prior distributions for social distancing time-dependence.
 All analyses are in the "Mobility Fits.Rmd" R markdown file.
 Run each "chunk" and it will generate the results in the generated csv files and summary in the Word "docx" file.
 Note that these were run on 2020-06-20, so unless the Sys.Date is changed to that date, the results will be include mobility data since that date in the analysis.

+Note that Supplementary Figure 1 is "MobilityFitExample.pdf" and Supplementary Figure 2 is "Mobility.pdf".

 ## Demonstration Test Runs